• Skip to primary navigation

 • With a handheld immersion blender, process the pears until smooth.
 Alternatively, the cooked pears can be transferred to a food processor, pureed and transferred back to the slow cooker.

-• Set the slow cooker on low and cook for an additional 6-8 hours.
-The total time will depend on the total moisture of the fruit.
-The pear butter is done when there is no liquid that seeps out when a teaspoon of the butter is placed on a dish.
+• The total time will depend on the fruit's moisture content.
+The pear butter is done when no liquid seeps out when a teaspoon of the butter is placed on a dish.

 Video